siddharthriyer/jbrowse_blat/README.md

 # BLAT + JBrowse
-Code and instructions for using locally hosted JBrowse2 and finding regions by web-based blat query
+Code and instructions for using locally hosted JBrowse2 and finding/viewing regions by web-based BLAT query

 # Instructions